ritikakarak6-ai/elevate_labs_task1/README.md

 sudo nmap -sS -oN intern_scan.txt 192.168.29.0/24

 -----------------------------------------------------------------------------------------------------------------------------

-**Scan Findings & Analysis**
+## Scan Findings & Analysis

-The scan discovered 3 active hosts in the network:
+The network reconnaissance discovered **3 active hosts** within the targeted range `192.168.29.0/24`.
+Below is an in-depth technical analysis of each host, its security posture, and associated risks:

+### 1. Host `192.168.29.71`
+- **Status:** Active
-1. Host 192.168.29.71: All 1000 ports are filtered (protected by a firewall or network rules).
+- **Scan Result:** All 1000 ports are **Filtered**.
+- **Technical Analysis:** When Nmap sent TCP SYN packets to this host, it received no response (neither a SYN-ACK nor a RST).
+This implies that a packet filter or a firewall (such as Windows Defender or network rules) is actively monitoring the traffic and dropping the packets before they reach the target ports.
+- **Security Posture:** Highly secure attack surface.
+Since the ports are filtered, external attackers cannot easily enumerate the services or OS running on this machine, minimizing the risk of targeted exploits.

-2. Host 192.168.29.119:
+### 2. Host `192.168.29.119`
-       **Open Port:** 80/tcp (Service: http)
-       **Security Risk:** Port 80 runs unencrypted HTTP traffic.
-Anyone sniffing the local network could potentially                         intercept the data or credentials passing through this service.
-It should be upgraded to HTTPS (Port 443) or                 closed if unnecessary.
+- **Status:** Active
+- **Scan Result:** **Port 80/tcp** is **Open** (Service: `http`).
+- **Technical Analysis:** Port 80 is hosting an active web server utilizing the HTTP protocol.
+- **Security Risk & Vulnerability (Critical):** HTTP is an unencrypted, clear-text protocol.
+It does not use any cryptographic wrapping (like SSL/TLS).
+If a user transmits confidential data (such as login credentials or session tokens) to this server, the data travels in plain text over the local network.
+An attacker conducting a Man-in-the-Middle (MITM) attack using packet sniffing tools like Wireshark can easily intercept and view this data without needing to crack any encryption.
+- **Remediation Plan:**
+  1. If the web service is mandatory, it must be migrated to **HTTPS (Port 443)** by implementing an SSL/TLS certificate to secure data in transit.
+  2. If the service is redundant, the port should be closed or restricted using firewall rules.

+### 3. Host `192.168.29.187` (My Machine)
+- **Status:** Active
-3. Host 192.168.29.187 (My Machine): All 1000 ports are closed, indicating minimal network exposure from this specific node.
+- **Scan Result:** All 1000 ports are **Closed**.
+- **Technical Analysis:** For every SYN packet sent by Nmap, this machine responded immediately with a **RST (Reset)** packet.
+This confirms that while the host is alive, there are no active network services or applications listening for incoming connections on these 1000 standard ports.
+- **Security Posture:** Safe and minimal attack surface.
+With zero open services exposed to the local network, the host is well-protected against remote execution vulnerabilities or unauthorized entry points through network ports.